samrq/Mytest/readme.md

-this project set up for test
+gthis project set up for test
 new line